julianzille/AeroboticsApp/README.md

 Run ```npm install [package-name]@[version-number]``` to install the relevant package.

 NB: an API token (stored in a .env file) is required for full functionality.

-Contact
+** The app may work with newer versions of the packages, but has been tested using the specified versions.